AlverGant/mikrotik_erase_bbt/README.md

 mtd -n erase /dev/mtd6
 ```
 OK, now you are able to use the standard Mikrotik procedure to return to RouterOS, just don't forget to reset routerboot BIOS to PXE boot.
 It's even possible to install a brand new openWRT but I am not covering this here right now.
 VERY IMPORTANT, don't forget to remove the SD card during these procedures.
+Also don't forget to repartition FLASH to just one partition; this can be acomplished from Mikrotik BIOS

 Good luck!